-In federal courts, authenticity is governed by Federal Rule of Evidence 901(a), which requires that to establish that an item is authentic, a proponent must produce admissible evidence "sufficient to support a finding that the item is what the proponent claims it is."
+In Federal Courts, authenticity is governed by Rule 901(a), which requires that to establish that an item is authentic, a proponent must produce admissible evidence "sufficient to support a finding that the item is what the proponent claims it is."
 Rule 901(b) provides many examples of evidence that satisfies the standard of proof for establishing authenticity, including testimony of a witness with knowledge, circumstantial evidence, and evidence describing a process or system that shows that it produces an accurate result.
-The standards and examples provided by Rule 901(a) and (b) are by design flexible enough to adapt to all forms of evidence-including electronic evidence.
+The standards and examples provided by Rule 901(a) and (b) are flexible enough to adapt to all forms of electronic evidence.

 That does not mean that authenticating digital evidence is automatic.
-There are a large number of reported cases dealing with authentication of digital evidence over the last fifteen years.
-Digital evidence can present the challenge of convincing the court that it has not been altered or hacked and that it comes from a certain source.
-The Judicial Conference Advisory Committee on Evidence Rules, surveying this case law, determined that the Bench and Bar would be well-served by published guidelines that would set forth the factors that should be taken into account for authenticating each of the major new forms of digital evidence that are being offered in the courts.

-The idea for providing guidelines grew out of a symposium sponsored by the Advisory Committee on the challenges of electronic evidence.
-One of the participants of the symposium, Gregory Joseph, proposed rule amendments that would establish new rules governing the authenticity of electronic evidence.
-But the Advisory Committee decided that a rulemaking solution was not optimal for a number of reasons: (1) the length
+There are a large number of cases dealing with authentication of digital evidence over the last 15 years; and such evidence can present challenges in establishing that it has not been altered and that it comes from a certain source.
+The Judicial Conference Advisory Committee on Evidence Rules, surveying this case law, determined that the Bench and Bar would be wellserved by a Best Practices Handbook that would provide guidance on factors that should be taken into account for authenticating each of the major new forms of digital evidence that are being offered in the courts.
+The idea for such a Handbook grew out of a symposium sponsored by the Advisory Committee on the challenges of electronic evidence.
+After that Symposium, the Reporter to the Advisory Committee began to work with two noted authorities on electronic evidence-Hon.
+Paul Grimm and Gregory P. Joseph, Esq.
+The result is this Best Practices Handbook; it is the work of the authors alone.